cloudify-cosmo/docs.getcloudify.org/content/working_with/console/admin-operations-page.md

 If you are an `admin` user, you can access Admin Operations page.

-The page contains Maintenance Mode activation button, Cluster Management widget and Snapshots widget.
+The page contains Maintenance Mode activation button, Cluster Status widget and Snapshots widget.

 ![Admin Operations page]( /images/ui/adminOperationsPage/admin-operations.png )